-The Museum is open daily.
+The Museum is open Sundays only in April.

 Post Office Gallery